 No Tax on Interest Earned When Using a Self-Directed IRA to Buy Notes

 The best part of using a Self-Directed IRA to invest in notes is that you get to invest in what you know and understand.
-In addition, self-directed IRAs are often considered a valuable diversification option and hedge against inflation.
-Moreover, the interest generated from the note loan would flow back to the self directed IRA without tax.
+Additionally, Self-Directed IRAs are often seen as a valuable diversification option and hedge against inflation.
+Moreover, the interest you generate from the note loan flows back to the Self-Directed IRA without tax.

 In general, note loans can either be secured or unsecured.
 When using a Self-Directed IRA to invest in note loans it is critical that the borrower not be a “disqualified person.”
-A “disqualified person” is essentially defined as the IRA holder and any of his or her lineal descendants, as well as any entities controlled by such persons.
-In other words, one cannot use a Self-Directed IRA to buy notes to lineal descendant or an entity associated with a “disqualified person.”
+A “disqualified person” is essentially the IRA holder and any of his or her lineal descendants.
+Additionally, any entities such persons control.
+In other words, one cannot use a Self-Directed IRA to buy notes to lineal descendants or an entity associated with a “disqualified person.”

 5 Steps to Using a Self directed IRA to buy notes

-Below is a step-by-step breakdown of how one can use a Self-Directed or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan:
+Below is a step-by-step breakdown of how you can use a Self-Directed or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan:

-- Establish Self-Directed IRA with an IRA custodian or trust company that allows for alternative asset investments, such as IRA Financial Trust.
+First, you need to establish a Self-Directed IRA with an IRA custodian or trust company.
+The company must allow alternative asset investments, such as IRA Financial Trust.
 Transfer or Rollover your retirement assets that you will be using for investment tax-free to the new IRA custodian.

-- In the case of a checkbook control Self-Directed IRA solution, a special purpose LLC will be established that will be wholly owned by the IRA.
-One is not required to establish an LLC to invest in note loans.
-The IRA custodian can transfer the funds to the borrower on behalf of the IRA, however, using the LLC will likely cut down on annual IRA custodian transaction fees.
+In the case of a checkbook control Self-Directed IRA solution, a special purpose LLC will be established.
+The IRA completely owns the LLC (limited liability company).
+Keep in mind, there’s no requirement to establish an LLC to invest in note loans.
+The IRA custodian can transfer the funds to the borrower on behalf of the IRA.
+However, using the LLC will likely cut down on annual IRA custodian transaction fees.

-- Establish a bank account for your LLC.
-You will need to have the LLC article of formation, a Tax ID#, as well as a self-directed IRA LLC operating agreement.
+The next step is to establish a bank account for your limited liability company.
+You will need to have the LLC article of formation, a Tax ID number, as well as a Self-Directed IRA LLC operating agreement.

-- Notify the IRA custodian that you wish to have the funds sent to the newly established LLC bank account.
-The IRA assets/cash will then be transferred to the LLC tax-free in exchange for 100% interest in the LLC.
-Alternatively, if an LLC is not used, the IRA custodian would transfer the funds to the borrower on behalf of the LLC.
+Notify the IRA custodian that you wish to have the funds sent to the new LLC bank account.
+The custodian will then transfer The IRA assets/cash to the LLC tax-free in exchange for 100% interest in the LLC.
+Alternatively, if you don’t use an LLC, the IRA custodian will transfer the funds to the borrower on behalf of the LLC.

-- You, as manager of the LLC, will then have checkbook control over all the assets/funds in the IRA LLC and will have the authority to send the funds to the borrower as part of using your self directed IRA to buy notes.
-You have the option of having the loan secured or not.
-Based off the terms of the loan, the borrower would send the interest and principal payments back to the LLC or the IRA custodian directly if an LLC is not used.
+As manager of the LLC, will then have checkbook control over all the assets/funds in the IRA LLC.
+Now, you have the authority to send the funds to the borrower as part of using your self directed IRA to buy notes.
+You have the option of having a secure or a loan that isn’t secure.
+Depending on the terms of the loan, the borrower will send the interest and principal payments back to the LLC or the IRA custodian directly if they don’t use an LLC.